Cessna AT-17 Bobcat: Other operators

 In addition to military orders, the Civil Aeronautics Administration (CAA, precursor to the FAA) ordered 13 T-50s, and Pan American Airways ordered 14 T-50s.
 Aircraft operated by the US military and by the RCAF were retired shortly after the end of the war and many were exported worldwide including to Brazil and the Nationalist Chinese.

 After the war, surplus AT-17s and UC-78s could be converted with CAA-approved kits to civilian-standard aircraft allowing their certification under the original T-50 approved type certificate.
 They were used by small airlines, charter and bush operators, and private pilots.
 Some were operated on floats.
 By the 1970s, the number of airworthy aircraft had dwindled as they were made obsolete by more modern types and by the maintenance required by their aging wood wing structures and fabric covering.
 Since then, several have been restored by antique airplane enthusiasts.

-As of December 2017, FAA records show 52 T-50s, two AT-17s, and five UC-78s listed on its registration database.
+By December 2017, 52 T-50s, two AT-17s, and five UC-78s were still listed on the Federal Aviation Administration's (FAA) registration database.